DesktopGooseUnofficial/ResourceHub/CONTRIBUTING.md

 💁‍♂️ If you're new to GitHub, we recommend [GitHub Desktop](https://desktop.github.com)

-💁‍♂️ Publish the source code of those mods *before* you submit them
+💁‍♂️ Publish the source code of your mods *before* you submit them

 ---